Excodibur/ioBroker.vis-3dmodel/README.md

 ## vis-3dmodel adapter for ioBroker

 This widget allows to render interactive 3D models directly in ioBroker VIS.
-In editor-mode ioBroker states can also be link to certain entities like animations, or lights.
+In edit-mode ioBroker states can also be linked to certain 3d-entities like animations, or lights.

 ![Widget Demo](doc/media/clips/3dmodel_demo.gif)
+Source files for this example can be found [here](examples/house).

 ### TODO
 This widget is in a very early and potentially unstable phase.
 Not all features have been implemented yet, so there will be a lot of bugs and "dead-ends" at the moment.